-In 2005, The Children's Society included two key questions on well-being in a national survey that we carried out with 14 to 16-year-olds in England.
+In 2005, we began by including two key questions on well-being in a national survey that we carried out with 14- to 16-year-olds in England.

 Analysis of the 2008 survey led to the development of The Good Childhood Index, a short index of subjective well-being that can be used to measure trends and differences in the well-being of children and young people at the population level.